Eyebrow Transplant UK

-The eyebrow transplant procedure is similar to hair transplant surgery, where hair is taken from a donor area and transferred to the brow area.
+The eyebrow transplant procedure is similar to hair transplant surgery.
+During this surgery, hair is taken from a donor area and transferred to the brow area.
 At Crown Clinic, we pioneered the introduction of eyebrow transplants to the UK.
-In fact, our surgeon Dr Asim Shahmalak is one of the few surgeons in the UK qualified to carry out this delicate procedure.
+Our surgeon Dr Asim Shahmalak is one of the few surgeons in the UK qualified to carry out this delicate procedure.

 There are a variety of reasons why somebody may choose to undergo an eyebrow transplant, such as: